MossyPower/B8IT150_2223_TME4_MPower_CA/README.md

 -	Cart:
 -	Cart Item:
 -	Audit Log:

+In addition to the above, Microsofts ASP.NET Core Identity API is used to manage the web applications Authorisation functionality

 As part of future development external APIs will be implemented for:
 -	Payments (e.g., PayPal, Stripe, MasterCard, etc.)
 -	Ability to upload photos to cloud based storage for use in the e-commerce application (e.g. to promote display new products).
 -	Sign-in with Google

 ## 4.4 Functionality